Equals of Rome

 Roman and Greek writers make this the greatest event in Parthian history - a Salamis moment, or even a Battle of Britain moment!
 But there's possibly a more sober view: "Orodes II had to crush a Roman incursion near Carrhae".

 For the Romans, it was the worst thing ever - at any rate since the devastating defeat by Hannibal at the Battle of Cannae in 216 BC, where Roman casualties were actually less.

-The Euphrates was, thanks to Suren's victory, established as the frontier between the Parthian empire and its western rivals for the next 700 years.
+The Euphrates was, thanks to Suren's victory, established as the frontier between the Parthian empire and its successors and its western rivals for the next 700 years.
 Rome had been disgraced and humiliated, not just beaten - there were essential lessons in military tactics for them to learn.
 The Parthian empire had shown itself as Rome's equal.

 The River Euphrates in Syria

 There was one unfortunate loser on the Parthian side, the hero of Carrhae himself, Suren.
 Orodes II, whose invasion of Armenia had been a mere distraction - and ended with a patched up peace - was terrified that Suren, carried away by his success, would challenge his royal authority.
 The answer was simple: have him assassinated.